blaylockbk/Herbie/docs/index.rst

 - Download *subsets*  of the data.
 - Read the data with xarray.
 - Accessors to help with plotting.
-- Accessors for extracting data.
+- Accessors for picking data.

 Using Herbie looks something like this...

 .. code-block:: python

    from herbie import Herbie

    # Create Herbie object for the HRRR model 6-hr surface forecast product
    H = Herbie(
      '2021-01-01 12:00',